 Fétis used this tuning and al Farabi’s text to develop a ‘tablature’ for the oud on the staff, mapping three fingers (index, middle and ring) onto each of the strings.
-He noted that some players used their fifth finger as well, and produced a perfect fourth from the open string that way.
+He noted that some players used their fourth finger as well, and produced a perfect fourth from the open string that way.

 The dimensions of the oud he provided in his book were those described by Villoteau.
 However, those of his own oud, kindly provided by Joris De Valck of the museum in Brussels, were substantially larger: